gervasiogabriel/gervasiogabriel/README.md

 #### My name is Gabriel Gervásio, but you can call me _Gervásio_ :)

 #### About me 👇
-I’m 23 years old, currently studying Systems Analysis and Development.
-Learning Full Stack development, focused on Back-End, exploring modern technologies.
+I'm a 23-year-old student of Systems Analysis and Development.
+I focus my learning on Full Stack Development, with a special interest in back-end development using both consolidated and cutting-edge technologies.

 ---